kualta/site/posts/memetic-culture.md

 If you don't pay attention to the world of politics (good for you) there's been a clear change in the way people build trust in recent years.

-Not only have people been able to hijack the current discorse, but they were also able to rewrite the past in the eyes of the public and get away with all of this, by simply appealing to emotional, rather than intellectual human needs.
+Not only have people been able to hijack the current discourse, but they were also able to rewrite the past in the eyes of the public and get away with all of this, by simply appealing to emotional, rather than intellectual human needs.

 That's how starved we are for connection.
 The ability to identify people who exploit us is the first step toward societal recovery.
 And it's so saddening to see these men rise to power so fast.

 > Men who despise you, enslave you.
 Who regimen your lives.
 Tell you what to do, what to think and what to feel?
 Don't give yourselves to these unnatural men.

 The tragedy isn't just that these behaviors are hollow; it's that they actively prevent the formation of real culture.
-And as long as you engage or even exist alongside these behaviors - the dease will spread further.
+And as long as you engage or even exist alongside these behaviors - the disease will spread further.

 A man must stand proud in their own culture.
 Yet it's never been easy.